ohbarye/rusky/README.md

 $ gem install rusky
 ```

+After installation, Rusky automatically creates git hook scripts in `.git/hooks` directory.
+It does not remove existing files.

 ## Usage

 1. Add the following lines into your Rakefile.
 It defines rake tasks to be executed on Git hook.
 The task names are `"rusky:#{git_hook_name}"`.